CroodSolutions/AutoRMM/Splashtop/AHK/Readme.md

  - Save with the .ahk file extention.
  - Run the script.

+Note: AutoHotKey has to be installed on the host, or you can deliver with the AHK exe and use a wrapper script to run with AHK.

 Remember to use all AutoRMM tools only for ethical and legal self assessment, testing, or administration.